confluentinc/kafka-tutorials/README.md

 docker build -t runner . ; docker run -v ${PWD}/harness_runner:/harness_runner/ -it --rm runner bash -c 'cd /harness_runner/ && pip3 install -e .'
 ```

-3. Run the harness runner as `make`, across all `dev`, `test`, and `prod` stages to validate it works end-to-end.
+3. End-to-end: run the harness runner for a single tutorial by calling `make`, across all `dev`, `test`, and `prod` stages, to validate it works end-to-end.
 Identify the tutorial you want and then run `make`.
 Note that this destroys all the resources and Docker containers it created, so it cleans up after itself.
 Format: `(cd _includes/tutorials/<tutorial name>/<type>/code && make)` where type is one of `ksql | kstreams | kafka`.
 Example:

 ```
 (cd _includes/tutorials/transforming/kstreams/code/ && make)
 ```

-4. Run the harness runner as `make SEQUENCE="dev, test"`, just across `dev`, and `test` stages, which leaves all resources and Docker containers running so you can then play with it.
+4. Run-and-play: run the harness runner for a single tutorial by calling `make SEQUENCE="dev, test"`, just across `dev` and `test` stages, which leaves all resources and Docker containers running so you can then play with it.
 Format: `(cd _includes/tutorials/<tutorial name>/<type>/code && make SEQUENCE="dev, test")` where type is one of `ksql | kstreams | kafka`.
 Example:

 ```
 (cd _includes/tutorials/transforming/kstreams/code/ && make SEQUENCE="dev, test")
 ```

-Now you can play with the environment as shown below.
+Now you can play with the environment, some sample commands shown below.
 Don't forget to shutdown Docker containers when you are done.

 ```
 docker exec broker kafka-topics --list --bootstrap-server localhost:9092